chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 ### Applying a cluster bundle <a name="apply_cluster_bundle"></a>

-To distribute a new configuration bundle:
+__To distribute a new configuration bundle: __

 * Validate the bundle: ```splunk validate cluster-bundle```
 * You can check the status of bundle validation ```splunk show cluster-bundle-status```
 * Apply the bundle: ```splunk apply cluster-bundle```
 * To avoid having to answer the prompt: ```splunk apply cluster-bundle --answer-yes```

+__NOTE: Be sure to validate the cluster bunde before running ```splunk apply``` - if you apply a bundle with errrors in the indexes.conf file you could bring the entire indexer cluster down, necessitating fixing the error manually on each indexer and restarting it.__

 You can also distribute a new configuration bundle from the GUI on the Cluster Master: